vklsaravanan/laravel-crud-application/README.md

 8. Access the application in your web browser at `http://localhost:8000`.

-9. If you want to do crud function follow this repository  [java API repository](https://github.com/vklsaravanan/Java-crud-api-using-mysql) Instructions.
+9. If you want to do crud oprations follow this repository ( [java API repository](https://github.com/vklsaravanan/Java-crud-api-using-mysql) ) Instructions.

 ## Usage